Colin West: Coaching career

-When West joined Hartlepool United in November 1999 he was appointed as assistant manager to Chris Turner.
-The pair helped the club avoid falling into the Conference when they arrived, before they led the club to three successive Third Division play-offs, though they never made it past the semi-finals.
-When Turner left the club to take over as manager of Sheffield Wednesday in November 2002, West briefly took charge of the first team on a caretaker basis.
+When West joined Hartlepool United in November 1999, he was appointed as assistant manager to Chris Turner.
+The pair helped the club avoid falling into the Conference when they arrived, before they led the club to three successive Third Division play-offs.
+However, they never made it past the semi-finals.
+When Turner left the club to take over as manager of Sheffield Wednesday in November 2002, West briefly took charge of the first-team on a caretaker basis.
 After a win and a draw, West left to team up with Turner at Hillsborough, and later followed him to Stockport County, before the pair left Edgeley Park in December 2005.

-He then spent time as reserve team coach at Millwall, being appointed assistant caretaker-manager to Richard Shaw after Willie Donachie was dismissed.
+He then spent time as reserve team coach at Millwall, being appointed assistant caretaker manager to Richard Shaw after Willie Donachie was dismissed.
 He later took up the reserve team coaching position at Southend United in December 2008.
 Three months later, with Turner back in charge at "Pools" on a caretaker basis, West left the position at Southend to return to Hartlepool as assistant coach.
 He left Hartlepool again in June 2010 after the club chose not to renew his contract.
 In February 2012, Notts County manager Keith Curle recruited West to work as a coach.
 He left the club a year later, when Curle was sacked.
 He was appointed assistant manager at Carlisle United when Curle took charge of the club in September 2014.
 The pair left Brunton Park at the end of the 2017–18 season.
 On 1 October 2018, Curle was appointed as Northampton Town, and again hired West as his assistant.
 The pair were sacked on 10 February 2021.

 In July 2021, he re-united with Curle after being named assistant head coach at Oldham Athletic.
 Curle and West both left Oldham on 24 November 2021 with the club sitting in 22nd-position in League Two.
 West rejoined Hartlepool United as assistant manager on 18 September 2022, once again alongside Keith Curle, who was appointed interim manager on the same day.
 On 22 February 2023, Curle and West were sacked.